 Thanks to Dr. Richard Benfield, and Cindy Brown of the Smithsonian Gardens for inviting Dr. Benfield to speak to garden staff and volunteers in February of ’14.
 That talk led to the brainstorming that resulted in DC Gardens, as described in this blog story.

 Tom Stovall has been photographing Meadowlark Botanic Garden for years and has donated all those photos to DC Gardens.
-He’s joined the campaign and will provide more photos – and videos – to the campaign.

 Jim Sohn is a retired federal employee who’s donating his photos of River Farm to the DC Gardens campaign.
 Jim’s photos are collected here on Flickr.